Sport Aviation Specialties

 Before you start the registration process, we recommended you contact us.
 We can guide you through the process, let you know where to obtain forms, and help you avoid pitfalls and unpleasant surprises.
 It is in everyone's best interest for the certification process to go smoothly.

-We also highly recommend you purchase EAA's E-LSA Conversion Kit or E-AB Conversion Kit.
-They contain all the necessary forms, placards, dataplate, and a 15-page E-AB or E-LSA Conversion Guide, which takes you through the process step-by-step.
-To order the guide, visit www.sportpilot.org or www.eaa.org.
+We also highly recommend you purchase EAA's Experimental Aircraft Certification Kit.
+It contains all the necessary forms, placards, dataplate, and a Step-by-Step Certification Guide, which takes you through the entire certification process.
+To order the guide, visit eaa.org or aircraftspruce.com

-The E-AB and E-LSA conversion guides provide detailed instructions for registering your aircraft with the FAA and obtaining an N-number.
-These steps are exactly the same for E-LSAs or E-ABs.
+The Certification Guide provides detailed instructions for registering your aircraft with the FAA and obtaining an N-number.
 In summary:

 • After receiving your special N-number reservation, or if you have decided to accept the one assigned by FAA, the next step is to to fill out and submit the following forms.
 You'll need to include a check for $5.00 payable to FAA Aircraft Registry.